markxp/Legal-Attest-Letter-Generator-TW/README.md

-# Legal Attest Letter Generator - Taiwan #
+# Legal Attest Letter Generator - Taiwan 台灣郵局存證信函產生器 #

+A tool for creating a legal attest letter of Taiwan - in PDF format.

 This repo forked from [csterryliu](https://github.com/csterryliu/Legal-Attest-Letter-Generator-TW).
 It copies some approaches from [his web build](https://github.com/csterryliu/Legal-Attest-Letter-Generator-TW-Django)
 Becasue there are minor changes that may break the original repository, so here it is.

-台灣郵局存證信函產生器 (PDF 格式)。
-A tool for creating a legal attest letter of Taiwan - in PDF format.

 ![sample](./img/sample.png)